Updated June 2026 — 63 shoes tested over 12,500+ miles

 💡 Testing Transparency: I buy most shoes myself.
 When brands send review samples, I disclose it clearly.
 My testing protocol stays the same regardless of how I got the shoe.

-Quick Picks: Best Running Shoes by Category
+Quick Picks by Category

-| Category | Top Pick | Runner-Up | Full Guide |
+| Category | Top Pick | Runner-Up |

-| Best Overall (Neutral) | Brooks Ghost 17 | Nike Pegasus 42 | Full guide → |
+| Best Overall (Neutral) | Brooks Ghost 18 | Nike Pegasus 42 |

-| Best Overall (Stability) | ASICS Gel-Kayano 32 | Brooks Adrenaline GTS 25 | Full guide → |
+| Best Overall (Stability) | ASICS Gel-Kayano 32 | Brooks Adrenaline GTS 25 |

-| Best Cushioned | HOKA Bondi 9 | ASICS Gel-Nimbus 28 | Full guide → |
+| Best Cushioned | HOKA Bondi 9 | ASICS Gel-Nimbus 28 |

-| Best for Flat Feet | Brooks Adrenaline GTS 25 | ASICS Gel-Kayano 32 | Full guide → |
+| Best for Flat Feet | Brooks Adrenaline GTS 25 | ASICS Gel-Kayano 32 |

-| Best for High Arches | Brooks Ghost 17 | HOKA Clifton 10 | Full guide → |
+| Best for High Arches | Brooks Ghost 18 | HOKA Clifton 10 |

-| Best for Wide Feet | New Balance Fresh Foam X 1080v14 | Brooks Ghost 17 (2E/4E) | Full guide → |
+| Best for Wide Feet | New Balance Fresh Foam X 1080v15 | Brooks Ghost 18 (2E/4E) |

-| Best for Plantar Fasciitis | HOKA Bondi 9 | Brooks Glycerin GTS 22 | Full guide → |
+| Best for Plantar Fasciitis | HOKA Bondi 9 | Brooks Glycerin GTS 23 |

-| Best for Knee Pain | ASICS Gel-Kayano 32 | HOKA Arahi 8 | Full guide → |
+| Best for Knee Pain | ASICS Gel-Kayano 32 | HOKA Arahi 8 |

-| Best for Beginners | Brooks Ghost 17 | Saucony Ride 19 | Full guide → |
+| Best for Beginners | Brooks Ghost 18 | Saucony Ride 19 |

-| Best for Long Distance | Saucony Endorphin Speed 5 | Nike Pegasus 42 | Full guide → |
+| Best for Long Distance | Saucony Endorphin Speed 5 | Nike Pegasus 42 |

-| Best for Treadmill | Nike Pegasus 42 | ASICS Gel-Cumulus 28 | Full guide → |
+| Best for Treadmill | Nike Pegasus 42 | ASICS Gel-Cumulus 28 |

-| Best for Heavy Runners | Brooks Glycerin GTS 22 | HOKA Bondi 9 | Full guide → |
+| Best for Heavy Runners | Brooks Glycerin GTS 23 | HOKA Bondi 9 |

-| Best for Trail (Beginners) | HOKA Speedgoat 6 | Saucony Peregrine 14 | Full guide → |
+| Best for Trail (Beginners) | HOKA Speedgoat 6 | Saucony Peregrine 14 |

-✅ Bottom Line: If you’re unsure where to start, the Brooks Ghost 17 is the safest neutral shoe for most runners.
+✅ Bottom Line: If you’re unsure where to start, the Brooks Ghost 18 is the safest neutral shoe for most runners.
 If you overpronate, the ASICS Gel-Kayano 32 is the gold standard for stability.

 Best Running Shoes by Foot Type

 Your foot shape is the single most important factor in choosing a running shoe.
-A shoe that works perfectly for one runner can cause injuries for another — and foot type is usually the reason why.
+A shoe that works well for one runner can cause injuries for another — and foot type is usually the reason why.

 Flat Feet (Overpronation)